hanskellner/Fusion360Voronoi/README.md

             Adds a boundary between the pattern and the border.
         - **Zoom Amount**
             This is used to zoom the view in/out.
 It does not effect the result inserted into the sketch.
 It's useful for when your palette window is too small and obscures some of the diagram.
+        - **Enable Cell Editor**
+            **BETA FEATURE** This is work-in-progress.
+When enabled, this provides basic cell editing support.
+It also locks down the options that will dynamicall generate or modify the current design.
+See more details in the "Voronoi Cell Editor" section below.

 7. Adjust the settings to find a voronoi diagram that you like then click the 'Publish' button.
     Note, for voronoi diagrams with many cells (>100), there may be a delay before the palette closes and the main window appears.